Muzmmil207/benribot-for-woocommerce/readme.txt

 == Description ==

 BenriBot is your AI agent for eCommerce.
-This plugin allows you to easily embed the BenriBot chat widget into your WooCommerce store.
-Simply add your Client Key from your BenriBot dashboard to get started.
-The widget will appear in your store's footer, ready to assist your customers.
+This plugin now provides a one‑click connection flow and a modern React admin UI.
+Connect your store to BenriBot from the BenriBot settings page; the plugin will securely exchange keys and enable the chat widget.
+You can toggle the widget on/off anytime.

 == Installation ==

 1. Upload the `benribot-for-woocommerce` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to the "BenriBot" settings page in your WordPress admin dashboard.
-4. Add your Client Key and save the settings.
+4. Click "Connect Account" to start the one‑click onboarding.
+Once connected, use the switch to enable/disable the widget.

 == Frequently Asked Questions ==

+= How does the connection work? =

+The plugin uses a one-click secure connection to link your WooCommerce store with your BenriBot account.
+When you click “Connect Account,” your store’s API keys are created and verified automatically—no need to copy or paste anything.

+= Is the chatbot customizable? =

+Yes, you can fully customize the chatbot’s appearance, tone, and automation behavior from your BenriBot dashboard.

+= What information is shared with BenriBot? =

+The plugin securely shares your store’s public details and API credentials to enable real-time syncing of products, categories, and customer messages.
+No sensitive customer payment data is ever shared.

+= Does this plugin work with all WooCommerce themes? =

+Yes.
+The BenriBot chatbot is lightweight and theme-independent.
+It works smoothly with all WooCommerce-compatible themes.

-= Where can I find my Client Key? =
+= Can I disconnect my store from BenriBot? =

-You can find your Client Key in your BenriBot dashboard after signing up.
+Yes, you can disconnect anytime from the BenriBot plugin settings or your BenriBot dashboard.
+This will immediately stop all data syncing.

-= Does this plugin work without WooCommerce? =
+= Will this plugin slow down my website? =

-While it is named for WooCommerce, the plugin simply injects a script into your site's footer and does not have a hard dependency on WooCommerce.
-However, BenriBot itself is optimized for eCommerce platforms.
+No. The BenriBot chatbot loads asynchronously through a lightweight script, ensuring your site speed and performance remain unaffected.

 == External services ==